 - HTML5 has a simpler charset and does not need to add type attributes and style elements.

-- XHTML has restrictions in regards to tags, and they can be nested inside each other.
+- XHTML has restrictions regarding tags, which can be nested inside each other.
 HTML has no such restrictions.

 XHTML vs HTML5 Comparison Table

-Below are the lists of points; describe the Comparison Between XHTML vs HTML5.
+Below are the points lists; describe the Comparison Between XHTML vs HTML5.

 |Basis of Comparison between XHTML vs HTML5||XHTML||HTML5|

-1)Drag and Drop: The user can easily drag and drop elements from one location to another on the same webpage.
+1)Drag and Drop: Users can easily drag and drop elements from one location to another on the same webpage.